Become a Bay Shore Studies Docent

 For more information about our Bay Shore Studies program call Sandy at (415)-345-1145 or email AudubonBSS@gmail.com.

 Q. What is the Bay Shore Studies program?

-A. It's a 33-year-old all-volunteer program at the Richardson Bay Audubon Center.
+A. It's an all-volunteer program at the Richardson Bay Audubon Center.
 We take school children on science field trips on the beach.

 We find crabs, mussels, algae, barnacles, and we discuss how they each have a role in the ecology of the Bay.
 We also do experiments.
 The kids really love it.
 They tell us we give them "their best field trip ever."